 For the next day and several days after that, I could not function.
 I did not get out of bed much.
 My husband found me sitting on my closet floor, having a breakdown.
-I simply could not get some things out of my mind.
+I could not get some things out of my mind.
 Then, the “What If” syndrome started.
-I know that I scare him when I get like that, but I could not stop the flood that was coming.
+I know I scare him when I get like that, but I cannot stop the flood.

 He would come to sit on the bed, hug me and ask me what he could do to help.
-I just would say that I didn’t know.
-Nothing could erase those things and I was not okay.
+I would say that I didn’t know.
+Nothing could erase those things, and I was not okay.
 It has been almost a year since that happened.

 A Sweet Release

-On that following Sunday night, after days of struggling, I finally made a phone call.
+After days of struggling that following Sunday night, I finally made a phone call.
 I called my friend’s mom.
-She is struggling and I cannot imagine the day in and day out of what all she goes through.
-Her mind, her heart, her emotions…yet I called.
-I thought I could keep it together.
+She is struggling, and I cannot imagine the day in and day out of what all she goes through.
+Her mind, her heart, her emotions, yet I called.
+I could keep it together.

 Once she said “hello,” I was done.
 I know I scared her because I could not form a word.
 My cry was so guttural and animalistic.
-She kept asking me what was wrong and all I could say is I can’t get her eyes out of my head.
+She kept asking me what was wrong, and all I could say was I couldn’t get her eyes out of my head.

 We cried together.
-Mainly, she just listened to me cry.
-She said that I have never mourned this loss.
+Mainly, Donna just listened to me cry.
+She said that I had never mourned this loss.
 I went straight into “how can I help” mode.
-A year later, I am mourning and I am mourning hard.
+A year later, I am mourning, and I am mourning hard.

 What Makes Me Smile

 She asked me a question.
-“What memories do you have about LA that makes you smile?”
-Through my tears, I said “bats and boxed hair dye.”
+“What memories do you have about LA that make you smile?”
+Through my tears, I said, “bats and boxed hair dye.”
 At that moment, my friend BURST out laughing through her tears.
-I started laughing and I recounted the story of the night she tried to drown me while coloring my hair.
+I started laughing, and I recounted the story of the night she tried to drown me while coloring my hair.
 How Big Daddy told her she could NEVER come over and color my hair again (this happened often).
-Then, as she was leaving my house, at midnight, the bats dive-bombed her hair.
+Then, as she left my house at midnight, the bats dive-bombed her hair.

 We were chatting under the security light.
-She had bleach blonde hair.
+LA had bleach blonde hair.
 The bats came swooping out of nowhere.
-It was the funniest scene in history of ever.
-Her screaming swatting bats and my doubled over laughing with maroon hair.
+It was the funniest scene in the history of ever.
+Her screaming, swatting bats, and I doubled over laughing with maroon hair.